All Episodes

 Wow.

-And he goes on to say, while our focus of the investigation, we developed evidence that the security culture at the State Department in general, with respect to the use of unclassified email systems in particular, was generally lacking in the kind of care for classified information found elsewhere in government.
+And he goes on to say, well, our focus of the investigation, we developed evidence that the security culture at the State Department in general, with respect to the use of unclassified email systems in particular, was generally lacking in the kind of care for classified information found elsewhere in government.

 Wow.